Thierry-Dumont/Odes-NG/README.md

 * For each integrator, the directory contains:

-   * include/ :the core integrator.
+   * include/ : the core integrator.
    * test/ : examples, and some documentation.
    * An optional sage/ subdirectory contains SageMath material used to build the codes.